coralexbadea/MakeMeFilter/README.md

 Enable imap usage in gmail account from Settings -> Forwarding and POP/IMAP

-Also activate the permission for less secure apps from https://myaccount.google.com/lesssecureapps?pli=1
+Also activate the permission for less secure apps from https://myaccount.google.com/lesssecureapps?pli=1 Create a new virtual environment by choosing a Python interpreter and making a ./venv directory to hold it:

+    $ python3 -m venv --system-site-packages ./venv

+Activate the virtual environment:

+    $ source ./venv/bin/activate  # sh, bash, or zsh

 Make sure to install all requirements:

     $ pip install -r requirements.txt